Di Stilio Lab

 University of Washington, Biology

-The Di Stilio lab is dedicated to the field of plant evo-devo, with an emphasis on flowers.
-We are broadly interested in the genetic basis of floral diversification, with a focus on the comparative expression and function of floral transcription factors involved in organ identity (MADS box family) and organ elaboration (MYB family).
+The Di Stilio lab investigates the ecolution and development of plants, focusing on the genetic basis of key innovations..
+We are broadly interested in the genetic basis of floral diversification, with a focus on the comparative expression and function of floral transcription factors involved in flower meristem identity (LEAFY), organ identity (MADS box family) and organ elaboration (MYB family).
 Current work is conducted mainly in the genus Thalictrum, a non-core Eudicot in the family Ranunculaceae with a variety of floral form and function.
-Other plant systems are always welcome, as long as they are suitable for flower evo-devo studies!
+Other plant systems investigate din the lab inlcude Lepiidum and the fern Ceratopteris richardii.

 Current projects include: